harashish-arora/socialnet/README.md

 This repository has been reviewed and refined with the assistance of AI tools to improve documentation, input validation, and minor code behaviors.
 Edits have been compiled and smoke-tested locally.

 **The use of AI has been limited to the following, and is thus a complete declaration:**
-- Inserting the keywords "const" and "&" whenever a string is not modified within a function and requires itself to be passed by reference.
+- Inserting the keywords "const" and "&" whenever a string is not modified within a function and requires itself to be passed by reference (for the purposes of efficiency).
-- Colour-coding the outputs for interpretability on the command line.
+- Colour-coding the outputs (for syntax error, invalid argument errors, and successful parsing) for interpretability on the command line.
 - Generating the bash script, including randomised cowsay commands.
 - Generating the main function for input parsing, which is irrelvant to the logic required for this assignment.
 - Generation of ASCII art in the main function, generation of output messages, and exception catching.